bertob/unibz-timetable/README.md

 ![screenshot](docs/screenshot-1.png)

 ###Why are the room names so big?
-Because for how I use it, that's by far the most important information on the timetable.
+Because for how I use it, that's by far the most important piece of information on the timetable.
 Also, it looks cool.

 ###I found a bug/would like to suggest a feature!
 Great, thanks.